 If you’re feeling more miserable than happy, it’s time to let the client go.
 Being honest with yourself and your client is tough, but doing so allows you both to find someone who’s a better fit.

-Know when it’s time to go, do it the right way, and give yourself credit for being a badass VA!
+Know when it’s time to go, do it the right way, and give yourself credit for being an awesome VA!

 Need help creating your boundaries and contract?
 I have a Client Contract Kit inside the Introvert VA Club that includes everything you need including a business policies workbook, contract templates, and tutorials on how to send your contract!

 Create Virtual Assistant Services Based on Your Skills and Talents

 How to Deal with Difficult Client Questions the Right Way

 What Clients are Looking for When Hiring a Virtual Assistant